zenkay/personal-blog/php/wp-content/plugins/simple-share-buttons-adder/readme.txt

 9. Use the widget option to add share buttons!

 == Changelog ==

+= 4.3 =
+* Improved homepage detection
+* Commas added for share counts in the thousands
+* Images losslessly compressed for improved loadtime
+* Pinterest and font fix for HTTPS
+* Image src attribute moved to the start of all image tags, for improved validation

 = 4.2 =
 * Fix for those having trouble, error for centered buttons only